 Necessary recovery of Windows and UNIX systems (Classification/Category/Designation/Service)

 Systems that are identified during DR Testing that would not run on virtual environment will be recovered using the same Advanced Backup and Restore Tool to a physical server.
-This is another reason why the agencies are requested to participate in the DR Testing exercise.
 For necessary systems that wouldn’t run on virtual environment, no processing capability is purchased until a disaster condition exists.
 IOT has arranged with its server provider to rush deliver needed servers within 3 to 4 business days in the event of a disaster.

 IOT has installed a second mainframe computer in the Bloomington recovery facility and all IOT mainframe systems should be recoverable within 6 hours.
 There is no separate DR charge for mainframe systems.
 DR costs are built into current mainframe rates.
 IOT completed DR testing mainframe and documented the recovery procedure.